-- 4) The presence of an illegitimate child - 5) The area of origin - 6) Age - 7) What support network will be available' (paragraph 119 (h)) - 2.5.10 Therefore there are not very strong grounds supported by cogent evidence to depart from the UT's findings in TD and AD that in general women are able to obtain effective protection, but such an assessment will still require consideration of their individual circumstances. - c.
-Male victims of trafficking - 2.5.11 In general, the state is willing and able to provide protection to male victims of trafficking but this will depend on the facts of the case.
-The onus on the person to demonstrate that protection is not available. - 2.5.12 The CG case of TD and AD did not specifically consider the availability of protection for men or children.
-However, many of the measures put in place by the government considered in that case the laws making trafficking illegal, publishing standard operating procedures, the establishment of a national referral mechanism, the creation of anti-trafficking co-ordinator, and reintegration support and are applicable to men and children (albeit men are not accommodated in shelters but may access to rented accommodation or rent subsidies) (see Protection, Shelters and short-medium term assistance, and Support and reintegration services beyond shelters). - 2.5.13 Men and boys, however, appear to have a low awareness of being exploited/trafficked and may be reluctant to seek protection.
-However, a lack of, or a reluctance to seek protection, does not mean it is not available. - 2.5.14 Conversely, men and boys are unlikely to face the same stigma or discrimination as women and girls in seeking assistance or from other societal actors when reintegrating into communities because of their gender and/or of having been trafficked (see Protection, Shelters and short-medium term assistance, and Support and reintegration services beyond shelters).
+4.6 Male victims of trafficking

+4.6.1 In general, the state is willing and able to provide effective protection to male

+- victims of trafficking.
+The onus is on the person to demonstrate otherwise. - 4.6.2 The CG case of TD and AD did not specifically consider the availability of protection for men or children.
+However, many of the measures put in place by the government considered in that case the laws making trafficking illegal, publishing standard operating procedures, the establishment of a national referral mechanism, the creation of an anti-trafficking co-ordinator, and reintegration support are applicable to men and children (although men are not currently accommodated in shelters but may have access to rented accommodation or rent subsidies) (see Protection, Shelters and short-medium term assistance, and Support and reintegration services beyond shelters). - 4.6.3 Men and boys appear to have a low awareness of having been exploited/trafficked and may be reluctant to seek protection.
+However, a reluctance to seek protection does not mean it is not available.

-2.6 Internal relocation
+5. Internal relocation